 “Project Spectra!” is a NASA Approved Product and has been developed with NASA funding.
-We offer teacher professional development workshops that incorporate lessons from “Project Spectra!” on a regular basis; please contact us at firstname.lastname@example.org for more information.
+We have used the materials located on this page to offer teacher professional development workshops, however we do not have any workshops scheduled at this time; please contact us at email@example.com for more information.

 “Project Spectra!” is a science and engineering program for 6th – 12th grade students, focusing on how light is used to explore the Solar System.
 “Project Spectra!” emphasizes hands-on activities, like building a spectrograph, as well as the use of real data to solve scientific questions.